Regional Agriculture Specialization in Ozaukee, Washington, Fond du Lac, and Sheboygan Counties

 - Dairy & Livestock: Focus on dairy production management including dairy calves and heifer management, animal husbandry and well-being, and nutrition to help dairy producers improve productivity, profitability, and efficiency while maintaining animal well-being.

-- Crops and Soils: Focus on agronomic BMPs, forage production and utilization, cover crops, soil health and water quality.
+- Crops: Focus on agronomic BMPs, forage production and utilization, cover crops, soil health and water quality.